collective-action/tech/README.md

     2018/11/23
    </td>
    <td>
     A group of Instacart delivery workers is waging an ongoing "soft strike" against the companies to demand better pay this Thanksgiving weekend for the third year in a row.
 The workers, who are independent contractors, say a recent change to the grocery delivery platform's pay structure was an effective pay cut that’s threatening their livelihoods.
 As a result, they’re refusing to deliver extra-heavy items, drive more than eight miles per order, or accept time-consuming, low-paying jobs.
 A group of delivery workers wrote  a letter sent to Instacart CEO Apoorva Mehta.
-The letter currently has more than 1,300 signatures on Change.org.
    </td>
    <td>
     <a href="/actions/0045.md">